MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/driver-verifier.md

 -   To find problems early in the development life cycle, when they are easier and less costly to correct.

+-   For troubleshooting and debugging test failures and computer crashes.

 -   When you deploy a driver for testing using the WDK, Visual Studio, and the tests from the [Windows Hardware Lab Kit (Windows HLK)](https://go.microsoft.com/fwlink/p/?linkid=254893) or [Windows Hardware Certification Kit](https://msdn.microsoft.com/en-us/library/windows/hardware/jj124227.aspx) (for Windows 8.1).
 For more information about testing drivers, see [Testing a Driver](https://docs.microsoft.com/en-us/windows-hardware/drivers/develop/testing-a-driver).

--   For troubleshooting and debugging test failures and computer crashes.

 ## How to start Driver Verifier

 You should only run Driver Verifier on test computers, or on computers that you are testing and debugging.
 To get the most benefit from Driver Verifier, you should use a kernel debugger and connect to the test computer.
-For more information about debugging, see [Debugging Tools for Windows (WinDbg, KD, CDB, NTSD)](https://docs.microsoft.com/en-us/windows-hardware/drivers/debugger/index).
+For more information about debugging tools, see [Debugging Tools for Windows (WinDbg, KD, CDB, NTSD)](https://docs.microsoft.com/en-us/windows-hardware/drivers/debugger/index).

-1. Open a **Command Prompt** window (**Run as administrator**) and type **verifier** to open the Driver Verifier Manager.
+1. Start a **Command Prompt** window by selecting **Run as administrator**, and type **verifier** to open **Driver Verifier Manager**.

 2. Select **Create standard settings** (default) and click **Next**.

    You can also choose **Create custom settings** to select from predefined settings, or to select individual options.
-See [Driver Verifier options and rule classes](driver-verifier-options.md) and [Selecting Driver Verifier Options](selecting-driver-verifier-options.md) for more information.
+For more information, see [Driver Verifier options and rule classes](driver-verifier-options.md) and [Selecting Driver Verifier Options](selecting-driver-verifier-options.md).

 3. Select a driver or drivers to verify.